 Calculating Customer Lifetime Value

-To understand what an individual customer is really worth to your organisation, you need to calculate what is known as Customer Lifetime Value (CLV).
+To understand what an individual customer is really worth to your organization, you need to calculate what is known as Customer Lifetime Value (CLV).

 Unfortunately, 76% of companies see CLV as an important concept for their organisation, but only 42% of companies are actually able to measure CLV accurately.